 - 1. Shared understanding and co-operation in the family - 2.
 Caregivers discuss difficult things and make plans in a constructive manner - 3.
 In case of problems affecting children, they are helped to make sense of what is happening and to cope with the situation - 4.
 Parenting and housework are shared between the caregivers to their satisfaction. - 5.
 Children have responsibilities in a way which is appropriate for their age and situation - 6.
 Regular hours and sufficient rest for everyone in the family - 7.
 Shared moments of joy between the spouses and with the whole family - 8.
 Friends and relatives who bring joy and give practical help - 9.
 Children feel loved and are cared for, and valued by the caregivers - 10.
 Caregivers play and spend time with children - 11.
 Children have interests and friends - 12.
-Children are valued by teachers at day care/kindergarten/school and by leaders/ coaches in activities /hobbies and appreciated in respective peer groups - 13.
+Children are valued by teachers at day care/kindergarten/school and by leaders/coaches in activities /hobbies and appreciated in respective peer groups - 13.
 Courage to ask for help even if it is difficult and feels shameful - 14.
 Services that are available, understanding, get involved and provide help

-The second LTC session
+Second LTC session

 - 1. Greet the participants: How have you been? - 2.
 How was the previous LTC discussion for you?
 For the worker?

-Is there anything you would like to go back to?

-- 3. Explain the aims and process of this session - 4.
+Is there anything you would like to go back to? - 3.
+Explain the aims and process of this session - 4.
 How did you feel about the home assignment?
 Did you have time for it?
 If not, that is fine.
-Let's look at them now.
+Let's look at them now. - 5.
+ANNEX 1 SHARED UNDERSTANDING AND CO-OPERATION IN THE FAMILY.

-5. Annex 1 Shared understanding and co-operation in the family.
 What do you think about this?
-How does this sound to you, does it make sense?
+How does this sound to you?
+Does it make sense?

+ANNEX 2 FOR FAMILY MEMBERS, OR THE BOOKLET HOW CAN I HELP MY CHILDREN?

-Annex 2 and the booklet How can I help my children?
-What do you think about talking with children about those difficult issues?
-How about talking with each other?
+What kind of thoughts do you have about talking with children about difficult issues?
+Do you have any experiences?
+How did it go?

-6. How was this discussion for you?
-And the worker?
+6. .
+How was this discussion for you?
+The worker?

 7. Did you have a chance to look at the strengths and vulnerabilities identified in the first session?
-If not, no problem.
+If no, no problem.
 We can do it now and continue the discussion on that basis

-What kind of thoughts came up/ come up regarding your strengths and vulnerabilities?
+What kind of thoughts came up/come up regarding your strengths and vulnerabilities?
 Any surprises, any disappointments, any questions?

-Drawing up the action plan

-1. Which strengths did you choose to make a plan for?
-Brainstorm options of what to do, write down what is decided

-2. Which vulnerabilities did you choose to make a plan for.
+Drawing up the action plan 1.
+Which strengths did you choose to make a plan for?
+Brainstorm options of what to do, write down what is decided 2.
+Which vulnerabilities did you choose to make a plan for?
 Brainstorm options of what to do, write down what is decided.

 - If no further activity is needed, proceed to 4.
 Ending the meeting - If further help is needed, proceed to 3.
-Planning LTC Network Meeting - If further help is needed, but Network Meeting is not an option, information is given about the needed services and how to reach them is given
+Planning LTC Network Meeting - If further help is needed, but Network Meeting is not an option, information about the needed services and how to reach them is given

-Planning LTC Network Meeting

-- Explain the purpose of meeting

-- Explain how the meeting is set up

-- Caregivers agree on the topics

-• Agree topics family does not wish to discuss

-• List of strengths and vulnerabilities and possible other topics for the action plan
+3. Planning LTC Network Meeting b.
+Explain the purpose of meeting Explain how the meeting is set up Caregivers agree on the topics and topics that the family does not wish to discuss Write down the strengths and vulnerabilities and possible other topics for the action plan: d.
 Who is to be invited and by whom?
 It would be fruitful for the family to talk with children at home about strengths and vulnerabilities in situations which involve them.
 Children might have ideas that are important to be included in the action plan.
 You are also welcome to invite N to join the meeting.